AttaulMomin14/Power-BI-Report-Builder-Paginated-Report-for-Hospital-Survery/README.md

-This project involved creating a paginated report for a hospital survey, using stored procedure as data source from MySQL database.
-The report included multiple pages with matrix visuals and incorporated parameters and conditional logic to control the display of certain matrices based on conditions.

 **DESCRIPTION:**

 In this project, I developed a detailed paginated report for a hospital survey, leveraging a stored procedure as the primary data source from a SQL Server database.
 The report was designed to provide comprehensive insights into survey results, structured across multiple pages with various visual elements.